Yuvi-App/Keitai-World-Launcher/README.md

 These files are then packed into their corresponding zip archives and XML files, making them ready for use with the client.

 SD Card Data:
 In the Gamelist.xml, there is a parameter specifying a URL for downloading SD Card data.
-Place the SD Card game data in the doja SVC folder that it generates, then compress (zip) the folder.
+Place the SD Card game data in a  folder, name it "SVC0000{GAME JAM}" for example "SVC0000GGenMobile.jam".
+Then compress (zip) the folder.
 This zipped folder will be used for downloading and running the game.
 For example, RockmanDASH-sdcarddata.zip contains a folder named SVC0012rockman5island.jam905, which holds 30 game data files.
 This structure ensures that the client can properly access and use the game data when needed.

 ### WIP